 WIDGET: A WIDGET provides live information without having to open up a website or the software application to get that info.
 For example, if you have the Current News and Weather displayed across your phone, tablet or computer—THAT IS A WIDGET!

-WI-FI: This is a wireless internet connection.
+WI-FI: This is a wireless network and a Wireless Internet Connection.
 Wi-Fi uses Radio Waves or Signals, like Cell phones, to connect to the internet.
 There are other words (and numbers) used to describe Wi-Fi, they are: 802.11 and WLAN.
 All this means a WIRELESS NETWORK THAT IS ON THE INTERNET!!! (see WLAN)

 WI-FI BOOSTER: This takes your Wi-Fi signal from your Router and makes it go further or “BOOSTS” it.
 It’s like having a longer antenna to pick up the Wireless signal.
 This is used if you only need a stronger Wi-Fi signal in one area.
 This device is usually screwed on the back of your computer with Antennas on it.